How we make money

 What deposit and withdrawal methods are supported by Seacrest Markets and ThinkMarkets?

 Seacrest Markets: Swift, Visa, Mastercard.
-ThinkMarkets: Neteller, Skrill, Perfect Money, Bank Transfer, Visa, Mastercard.
+ThinkMarkets: Neteller, Skrill, Bank Transfer, Visa, Mastercard.
 Check method-specific fees/settlement times.

 Which broker is safer — Seacrest Markets or ThinkMarkets — and how was this assessed?